C clarinets with the german fingering system

 SCHWENK & SEGGELKE

-The German fingering system
+German fingering

 Each of these clarinets is unique and individually crafted by our workshop staff according to your individual wishes and ideas.